the-galah-survey/the-galah-survey.github.io/dr4/overview.md

 #### Data Reduction

-There has been one major improvement to the data reduction:
+There have been two major improvements to the data reduction:
 1. Improved wavelength calibration for the long-wavelength end of the red camera, recovering spectra for around 15% of stars that were excluded from DR3.
-2. Better identification and exclusion of bad or mislabeled data
+2. Better identification and exclusion of bad or mislabeled data.

 There are three main changes to the analysis methods for DR4 compared to DR3:
 1. Using a neural network for rapid interpolation of synthetic spectra to various combinations of stellar parameters and abundances, trained on synthetic spectra produced with SME.